turnermike/emaily/README.md

 From time to time the node process for localtunnel will not exit.
 Use the following to restart node:
 `killall node`

+Need to manually change the Sendgrid webhook URL depending on the environment.
+See the Sendgrid section below.

 # MongoDB Atlas or to connect via MongoDB Compass